 Chosen Food Avocado Oil

 Thanks for reading!
-We hope you have received lots of value from our plant paradox lectin-free shopping list, please comment on this pag if you discover any additions we need to add to the list, or your lectin-free tips, experiences, and recipes.
+We hope you have received lots of value from our plant paradox lectin-free shopping list, Remember to share this list with anyone else who is on a low lectin diet.